Irama (singer): Biography and career

 Sanremo 2021 was a highly memorable experience for the singer/songwriter as he was not able to perform his entry "La genesi del tuo colore" live.
 A member of his team was tested positive for COVID-19 right before the show and he was forced to undergo a 10-day quarantine despite the negative test results.
 However, RAI allowed him to pursue in the competition using his rehearsal footage as an alternative.
 Despite his absence during the live show, his rehearsal recordings still impressed the judges, viewers and fans catapulting him to fifth place in the final ranking.
 Three weeks later, "La genesi del tuo colore" was certified gold.
-A year later, he returned to the Sanremo stage with the song "Ovunque Sarai" and finished fourth.
+A year later, he returned to the Sanremo stage with the song "Ovunque sarai" and finished fourth.

-On February 25, 2022, he released his third studio album "Il giorno in cui ho smesso di pensare" which eventually topped the album charts.
+On 25 February 2022, he released his third studio album Il giorno in cui ho smesso di pensare, which eventually topped the album charts.

+Irama competed again in the Sanremo Music Festival in 2024 with the song "Tu no", reaching the fifth position.
+In December 2024, he was announced as one of the participants in the 2025 festival.
+He placed 9th with the song "Lentamente".